top of page

 4. Multiply and add scores.

 5. If the grand totals don’t match your instinct, fiddle with the weights, and calculate again.
-You can repeat this step until you feel your evaluation system matches the reality.
+You can repeat this step until you feel your evaluation system matches reality.

 If you want to make things really easy, think about investing in an RFP software.